Joey Taumateine

-Joey Taumateine is a New Zealand rugby union footballer who plays as a prop forward for Counties Manukau of the National Provincial Championship and the New Zealand national rugby sevens team.
+Joey Taumateine is a New Zealand rugby union footballer who plays as a prop forward for Counties Manukau of the National Provincial Championship, and is a New Zealand Sevens international.

 Early life

-He attended Wesley College, Auckland, and played for New Zealand Under-18s Sevens and New Zealand Men’s Development side.
+He attended Wesley College, Auckland, and played for New Zealand Under-18s Sevens and New Zealand Men's Development side.

 Career

 He plays club rugby union for National Provincial Championship side Counties Manukau.

-In November 2024 he was called-up to the New Zealand national rugby union sevens team for the Dubai Sevens and South Africa Sevens legs of the 2024–25 SVNS series.
+In November 2024 he was called up to the New Zealand national rugby union sevens team for the Dubai Sevens and South Africa Sevens legs of the 2024–25 SVNS series.
 He had a try-scoring debut for New Zealand 7s against Spain 7s at the Dubai Sevens on 30 November 2024.
+He continued with the New Zealand Sevens in the 2025-26 SVNS series.

 Style of play

 All Blacks Sevens coach Tomasi Cama described him as having "great speed and footwork for a prop which will be his point of difference".